WhoIsSethDaniel/goldsmith.nvim/README.md

 ## Features
 * :GoDoc command (see below)
-* auto-run goimports upon save
+* auto-run goimports upon save via gopls
 * navigation
     * jump to next/previous function/method.
 Utilizes treesitter.
     * place all functions/method in the location list and use it for navigation.
 Utilizes treesitter.